josegzzv/PacMen/README.md

 ## Features

-- Pac-Man's mouth opens and closes periodically.
+- Pac-Men's mouth opens and closes periodically.
-- Pac-Man changes direction when hitting a wall.
+- Pac-Men changes direction when hitting a wall.

 ## Live Demo

-You can see a live demo of this project <a href="https://josegzzv.github.io/PacMen/PacMen/" target="_blank">Here</a>
+You can see a live demo of this project <a href="https://josegzzv.github.io/PacMen/PacMen/" target="_blank">here</a>

 ## Screenshots